YINSH: Movement

+While not stated in the official rules, Burm responded to an email asking what to do in the highly unusual situation that the current player's rings were all blocked, and could not make a legal move.
+He wrote that the player would pass the turn until that player could move a ring again (and must).

 If all of the markers are placed on the board before either player has won, the game ends, with the winner being the player who has removed more rings.
 If both players have removed the same number of rings at this point, the game ends in a draw.